1Elaigwu/Food-Price-Dynamics/Inflation Impacts.md

         ORDER BY
             year, region;
 ```
-The query you provided performs the following steps:
+The query performs the following steps:
 Inflation Adjustment: It adjusts the food prices in the wfp_food_prices_nga table for inflation using the
 nga_inflation_data table.
 This adjustment calculates the price-adjusted value based on the inflation rate for each year.